kubernetes/enhancements/keps/sig-apps/3998-job-success-completion-policy/README.md

 #### Possibility for the lingering pods to continue running after the job meets the successPolicy

 There are cases where a batch workload can be declared as succeeded, and continue the lingering pods if a number of pods succeed.
-So, it is possible to introduce a new field, `whenCriterionAchieved` to make configurable the action for the lingering pods.
+So, it is possible to introduce a new field, `whenCriteriaAchieved` to make configurable the action for the lingering pods.

 Note that if we introduce the `whenCriteriaChieved` field, we must have the second alpha stage.